Dental Careers in Michigan

 Student Loan Repayment Programs

-The National Health Service Corps (NHSC) and Michigan state programs offer substantial loan forgiveness (up to $50,000+) for qualifying positions in designated shortage areas.
+The National Health Service Corps (NHSC) and Michigan state programs provide loan forgiveness opportunities of up to $50,000+ for qualifying positions.

 Higher Compensation

-Rural practices often pay premium rates to attract talent, with salaries 10%–20% above urban averages.
+Rural dental practices often pay salaries 10%–20% above urban averages to attract experienced professionals.

 Faster Career Advancement

-Smaller teams mean quicker paths to leadership roles and greater clinical autonomy.
+Smaller practice teams provide quicker leadership opportunities and greater clinical autonomy.

 Meaningful Impact

 Counties designated as Dental Health Professional Shortage Areas (HPSAs) include portions of rural northern Michigan and the Upper Peninsula.
-Check the Michigan Department of Health and Human Services website for current HPSA designations and loan repayment program eligibility.
+Check the Michigan Department of Health and Human Services for current HPSA designations and student loan repayment eligibility.

 What Michigan Dental Employers Look For

-Whether you're applying for dental jobs in Michigan through our portal or directly contacting practices, these qualities consistently separate hired candidates from passed-over applicants:
+Whether you’re applying for dental jobs in Michigan through our portal or contacting practices directly, these qualities consistently separate hired candidates from passed-over applicants.

 Active Michigan Licensing